 As Terry Moore explains, “From seeing the advert and engaging with Powerguard, through to them visiting us to assess our needs, designing a solution and implementing it, the entire process took around two weeks.
 And, it’s been magic ever since.
 We get 24 hours of electricity each day!

 “We dealt with Graham Chapman.
 He came down and assessed everything and provided us with a specification, which we later agreed.
 Once everything was signed off, it took them around 12 hours to install everything and get it all going.
 The entire process was quick and easy.
-Not only that, but to buy a new generator and all the power systems, plus the windmill, it worked out at around £14k – Much cheaper than moving to the National Grid and without the waiting time or disruption.
+Not only that, but to buy a new generator and all the power systems, plus the windmill, it worked out much cheaper than moving to the National Grid and without the waiting time or disruption.

 “If we’d have chosen to go on the National Grid it would have been a much more invasive job and taken them much more time.
 They would have had to set up boxes, put up poles, wired up the house etc. whereas, with Powerguard, all we had to do was have a cable running from the house to the shed which was hooked up to the system.
 Plus, with the six-month waiting list to go on-grid, we’d have spent so much more on diesel.”